top of page

 REGISTRATION

-The unique number stored in the implanted microchip will only help you find your pet if you register your particulars, address, phone number and your pet's microchip number with the database company such as PetCall (Singapore) and relevant authorities i.e AVS
+The unique number stored in the implanted microchip will only help you find your pet if you register your particulars, address, phone number, and your pet's microchip number with the database company such as PetCall (Singapore) and relevant authorities i.e. AVS

-We recommend that all pets should have other forms of identification, e.g. a dog or cat tag.
+We recommend that all pets should still have other forms of identification, e.g. a dog or cat tag.

 Light of Life Vet: Microchip scanner